bitospher/chromium-project/README.md

  - 30 seconds block targets
  - subsidy halves in 840k blocks
  - ~84 million total coins
+ - can recorded address mode

 The rest is the same as Bitcoin.
  - 50 coins per block
  - 2016 blocks to retarget difficulty

+Profitable Solo Mining!
+ - Localhost IP = 127.0.0.1
+ - RPC Port = 9339

-For more information, as well as an immediately useable, binary version of the Chromium client sofware, see http://www.chromiumcurrency.info.
+For more information, as well as an immediately useable, binary version of the Chromium client sofware, see http://chromiumcurrency.info.

 License
 -------